jordanebelanger/SwiftyBluetooth/README.md

 }
 ```
 ### Listening to and receiving Characteristic update notifications
 Receiving characteristic value updates is done through notifications on the default `NSNotificationCenter`.
-All supported 'Peripheral' notifications are part of the 'PeripheralEvent' enum.
+All supported `Peripheral` notifications are part of the `PeripheralEvent` enum.
 Use this enum's raw values as the notification string when registering for notifications:
 ```swift
 // First we prepare ourselves to receive update notifications let peripheral = somePeripheral